Sunday, December 1, 2024

 Dr. Jason Gill, Institute of Cardiovascular and Medical Sciences

-Another study in PLOS ONE journals reports that, after 8 weeks of cycling, either on a regular bike or an e-bike, older adults ages 50-83, improved in executive cognitive function.
-E-bikes also improved riders processing speed and their mental health score, as compared to non-cyclists.
+Another study in PLOS ONE journal reports that, after 8 weeks of cycling, either on a regular bike or an e-bike, older adults ages 50-83, improved in executive cognitive function.
+E-bikes also improved riders’ processing speed and their mental health score, as compared to non-cyclists.
 Even more notable is that e-bike riding may provide even greater mental benefits than traditional cycling just due to being in an outdoor environment.

 Finally, The UMPC Health Beat reports a study published in the Circulation journal that found that cyclists who rode regularly had around 15% fewer heart attacks than those who didn’t bicycle.